 Spirulina bolsters your immune system by strengthening immune cells called natural killer (NK) cells, which attack perceived threats on a cellular level (

-However, by strengthening the NK cells in people with autoimmune conditions, this algae may exacerbate these conditions.
+But, by strengthening the NK cells in people with autoimmune conditions, this algae may exacerbate these conditions.

 If you have an autoimmune condition, you should avoid spirulina and other algae supplements (2).